 OTC pain relievers such as acetaminophen (Tylenol, others) might relieve discomfort associated with a fever.
 However, these medications don't kill the cold virus.
-In fact, allowing your child to have a low-grade fever might help the body fight the virus.
+Fever is a part of your child's natural response to the virus, so it may help to allow your child to have a low-grade fever.

 Don't give acetaminophen to children under 3 months of age, and be especially careful when giving acetaminophen to older babies and children because the dosing guidelines can be confusing.
 Call your doctor if you have questions about the right dosage for your baby.